Canadian-Geospatial-Platform/geoview/README.md

 ## Solution

-GeoView mapping capabilities are based on [Leaflet](https://github.com/Leaflet/Leaflet) open source viewer.
+GeoView mapping capabilites are based on [Leafet](https://github.com/Leaflet/Leaflet) open source viewer.
 The overall project uses the latest [React](https://reactjs.org/) framework version 17+.
 With this in mind, here is the list of the main dependencies

-- [react-leaflet](https://react-leaflet.js.org/) version 3+ to make the link between Leaflet and React
+- [react-leaflet](https://react-leaflet.js.org/) version 3+ to make the link between Leafelt and React

 - [i18next](https://www.i18next.com/) to do localization in English and French